shanurwan/Customer-Churn-Analytic/README.md

 | `is_churned`            | Target label: 1 = churned, 0 = retained    |

 ## Project Pipeline
+The project follows an end-to-end ML workflow, designed to be modular, interpretable, and ready for deployment.
+Here's how it's structured:

 ### 1. Data Simulation
 Used Faker to generate ~1000 customer records.